-- 1. This document sets out the Council's policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - 2.
+- This document sets out the Health and Care Professions Council's policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - 2.
 The decision as to what sanction, if any, should be imposed on a registrant whose fitness to practise has been found to be impaired is properly a matter for the Panel which heard the case.
-In order to separate HPC's policy making and adjudicative functions, Council members do not sit on fitness to practise Panels and, having put Panels at 'arm's length', it would be inappropriate for the Council to set a fixed "tariff" of sanctions, as a Panel must decide each case on its merits. - 3.
-This policy is intended to aid Panels in their deliberations and assist them in making fair, consistent and transparent decisions.
+In order to separate the HCPC's policy making and adjudicative functions, Council members do not sit on fitness to practise Panels and, having put Practice Committee Panels operate at 'arm's length' from the Council and it would be inappropriate for the Council to set a fixed 'tariff' of sanctions.
+This policy is only guidance and as a Panels must apply it as such.
+Panels must decide each case on its merits, and that includes deciding what, if any, sanction to impose. - This policy is intended to aid Panels in their deliberations and assist them in making fair, consistent and transparent decisions.
+The Council also provides further guidance to Panels on specific aspects of the adjudicative process in a series of Practice Notes.